llamaqcom/webdav-nginx-docker/README.md

     llamaq/webdav
 ```

-Now you can reach out to your newly created container typing into the web browser address bar 'http://127.0.0.1:8080'.
+Now you can reach out to your newly created container by typing into the web browser address bar `127.0.0.1:8080`.

 ## Parameters and Environment Variables